CESNET/Nemea-Modules/unirecfilter/README.md

-Internally, the array (which is specified in brackets `[` and `]`) is parsed, sorted, and the filter matching is done using binary search, i.e., it is faster according to measurement (mainly for longer arrays).
+Internally, the array (which is specified in brackets `[` and `]`) is parsed, sorted, and the filter matching is done using binary search, i.e., it is faster according to a measurement (mainly for longer arrays).

-These UniRec types are currently supported by this In Array feature:
+The following UniRec types are currently supported by this In Array feature:
 `int8`, `int16`, `int32`, `int64`, `uint8`, `uint16`, `uint32`, `uint64`, `ipaddr`, `time`, `float`, `double`
+Specifically, it can't be used with subnets.

 ### Format